Account Recovery

 - Log in with their existing password.

-- Immediately re-enroll a second factor under Settings → Security.
+- Generate a fresh set of recovery codes under Settings → Security.

 - If their password may also be compromised, change it under Settings → Security → Change Password.